UnexomWid/SniperMAG/README.md

 If you're running the script for the first time, or you're adding new products/search queries, it's recommended to run the `populate` command.
 This populates the database with the products, and doesn't send any notifications.
+Basically, it's like `start`, but it only runs once in order to populate the database and doesn't spam notifications.

 ```sh
 npm run populate